Giarnni Regini-Moran

-Giarnni Regini-Moran (born 2 August 1998) is a British artistic gymnast representing Great Britain and England internationally.
+Giarnni Lorenzo Regini-Moran (born 2 August 1998) is a British artistic gymnast representing Great Britain and England internationally.
 He is the 2022 world champion on floor exercise (the second British world floor champion after Beth Tweddle and the first British male) and the fourth British world champion in the sport of artistic gymnastics (after Tweddle, Max Whitlock, and Joe Fraser).

 A prodigious junior, Regini-Moran is the 2014 Youth Olympic all-around, floor and vault champion, the 2016 European Junior all-around and floor champion, and 2014 European Junior floor champion.
 As a senior, he won team gold at the 2022 European Championships and team bronze at the 2022 World Championships with Great Britain, and team gold at the 2022 Commonwealth Games with England.

 Personal life

 Regini-Moran was born on 2 August 1998 in Great Yarmouth, Great Britain to Glenn Moran and Kerri Regini.
 His father is of Irish descent and his mother is of Italian descent.
 He studied at St John's Catholic School.
+His younger brother, Ricco, has competed in artistic gymnastics at the national junior level.

 Regini-Moran began gymnastics at age three, then the family moved to the Europa Centre in Crayford where Giarnni trained with coach Pete Etherington.
 He began competitive gymnastics in 2004.
-His younger brother, Ricco, has competed in artistic gymnastics at the national junior level.
+He currently trains at Pegasus Gymnastics Club, coached by Ionut Trandaburu, who also coaches James Hall.

 In 2014, Regini-Moran was named Young Sportsperson of the Year at the Great Britain Pride of Sport Awards.

-Regini-Moran currently trains at Pegasus Gymnastics Club, coached by Ionut Trandaburu, who also coaches James Hall.

 Career

 2013

-In 2013, Regini-Moran's international breakthrough began at the competition in Brasilia, Brazil for the 2013 Gymnasiade, he won gold in floor exercise, bronze in parallel bars and with Team Britain winning the silver medal.
+In 2013, Regini-Moran's international breakthrough began at the competition in Brasília, Brazil for the 2013 Gymnasiade, he won gold in floor exercise, bronze in parallel bars and with Team Britain winning the silver medal.